An infection process near criticality: Influence of the initial condition: Outbreak Size Distribution: Exact treatment

-Thus, we have found an exact formula \eqref{av:outbreak} for the average size of the outbreak.
-We have not succeeded in extracting an asymptotic behavior of the sum in \eqref{av:outbreak}.
-There are two technical challenges.
-First, the amplitudes, which are in principle known from the recurrence relations \eqref{Bjp}, are unwieldy.
-Second, the sum involves $N-k$ terms.
+An exact formula \eqref{av:outbreak} for the average size of the outbreak valid for arbitrary $k$ and $N$ was a pleasant outcome, yet we have not succeeded so far in extracting an asymptotic behavior of the sum in Eq.~\eqref{av:outbreak}.
+There are two technical challenges: (i) the amplitudes determined by the recurrence relations \eqref{Bjp}, are unwieldy; (ii) the sum in Eq.~\eqref{av:outbreak} involves $N-k$ terms.
 One can find compact exact results when $N-k=O(1)$, see Appendix \ref{ap:exact}.
-In the interesting range $k=O(N^{1/3})$, and hence the number of terms in the sum is huge.
+Since $k=O(N^{1/3})$ in the interesting range, the number of terms in the sum in Eq.~\eqref{av:outbreak} is close to $N\gg 1$.

+One still hopes to extract the currently unknown scaled size distribution $\mathcal{E}(\kappa)$ from the exact solution \eqref{Bjp}--\eqref{av:outbreak}, and perhaps even sub-leading corrections to the leading asymptotic behavior, Eq.~\eqref{av-scaling}.
+A numerical integration of \eqref{Bjp}--\eqref{av:outbreak} may prove advantageous to simulations since one does not need to perform the averaging.
+Here we merely demonstrate how to obtain explicit analytical results for sufficiently small $N$.
+Solving the recurrence in the top line Eq.~\eqref{Bjp} gives